tataraba/musicbinder-azd/README.md

 ## 💪 Advanced <a name="advanced"></a>

-The `advanced-features` branch showcases a few features of TailwindCSS and htmx.
+The `advanced-features` branch showcases a few more features of TailwindCSS and htmx.
 If you're learning how to use either of the tools, try to tackle them yourself before looking at the branch for solutions.
 Some of this will be covered in the workshop.

 ## ⛏️ Built Using <a name = "built_using"></a>